 Rule 6.
 The hand that is closest to a total of nine wins the round.

-That is basically that when it comes to the rules.
+That is basically that when it comes to the rules for Baccarat.
 Obviously, there are further complexities to explore, but they lie beyond the scope of this article.
-Now that you know how to play baccarat, we’ll give you a few tips about what sort of strategy you can use to be successful.
+Now that you know how to play Baccarat, we’ll give you a few tips about what sort of strategy you can use to be successful.

 One thing that is useful to know, though, is that the banker is always statistically more likely to win.
 So if you decide to back the banker you are improving your chances of success.
 This is not due to some ‘cheat’ but the quirk in the game that determines when a third card can be dealt.
 The rules determining when a third card is dealt are pretty complex, but you’ll find that when you play online the casino software will deal with the issue automatically.

-Not only is Baccarat one of the best casino games, it also has the lowest house edge when you bet on the banker, most casinos will charge a 5% commission on winning bets.
-The house edge on banker bets only 1.06%, though, after commission.
+Not only is Baccarat one of the best casino games, it also has the lowest house edge when you bet on the banker.
+Most casinos will charge a 5% commission on winning bets for table games.
+But the house edge on banker bets is only 1.06% after commission.
 This means that the banker bet is a pretty safe option if you want to minimise your losses.
 If you want to bet on the player, the house has an edge of 1.24%, so the risk is slightly greater than betting on the banker.
 You do not have to pay any commission for betting on the player, so the profits can be slightly higher.
 Of course, that chance of higher profits is tempered a little by the banker winning slightly more often than the player.

 One bet that you should rarely, if ever, consider placing is to back the tie.
-Less than 10% of baccarat hands end in a tie.
+Less than 10% of Baccarat hands end in a tie.
 The house edge on the tie bet is over 14%.
 Betting on the tie will rarely bring big rewards and should be avoided.
 At the best online casino for Baccarat, the house edge and commission structure will be available for you to read before you commence playing.
-One system that some baccarat players favour is the Martingale system, and we’ll look at that next.
+One system that some Baccarat players favour is the Martingale system, and we’ll look at that next.

 Of course, while the Martingale can work to a certain extent, there are other factors to consider.
 One of those is, obviously, the size of your bankroll, which is not infinite.
 The other is that casinos do impose betting limits.
 This means that if you keep losing you will reach a point where you cannot bet a big enough stake to cover your losses.

-The most common form of baccarat that you will see in casinos is sometimes called punto banco.
-In many countries, including the UK, punto banco games are usually just called baccarat.
+The most common form of Baccarat and live dealer Baccarat that you will see in casinos is sometimes called punto banco.
+In many countries, including the UK, punto banco games are usually just called Baccarat.
 Punto banco became popular in Cuba in the 1940s, and its popularity as the staple form of blackjack at many casinos grew from that point.

-As you can see, baccarat rules are quite simple.
+As you can see, Baccarat rules are quite simple.
 You will find greater complexity about the types of bet that can be placed and other elements of the game as you gain experience.
-What you have learned here, though, should be enough to set you on your way to enjoying some success at the baccarat tables.
-You can pick up further baccarat tips from us here at Betting.co.uk, so make sure you check back here often for updates.
+What you have learned here, though, should be enough to set you on your way to enjoying some success at the Baccarat tables.
+You can pick up further Baccarat tips from us here at Betting.co.uk, so make sure you check back here often for updates.
 Be sure to visit our guides to the best casino with live dealers and live casino sign up offers.